-Official chewing gum ban became active in 1992 with the acceptance of the Control of Manufacture Act (Singapore Statute Chapter 57) that restricted the use, distribution and trade of all kinds of chewing gums.
-Police started enforcing strict measurements for punishment of anyone who disturbed the public areas with chewing gum leftovers and spitting.
-Import of all kinds of chewing gums ceased immediately, but minor window remained in place for local stores to sell their dwindling stock.
-In 2004, international pressure from United States brought the change in the Singaporean law that reinstated the legal use of some small amounts of therapeutic dental chewing gums.
-Their use is heavily regulated and has to be purchased directly from dentist or doctor (if they fail to send your credentials to the government, then they can be jailed up to two years and fined $3,000).
+The official chewing gum ban became active in 1992 with the acceptance of the Control of Manufacture Act (Singapore Statute Chapter 57), which restricted the use, distribution, and trade of all chewing gums.
+Police started enforcing strict measures to punish anyone who disturbed the public areas with chewing gum leftovers and spitting.
+Importing all types of chewing gums ceased immediately, but a minor window remained in place for local stores to sell their dwindling stock.
+In 2004, international pressure from the United States changed the Singaporean law that reinstated the legal use of small amounts of therapeutic dental chewing gums.
+Their service is heavily regulated and has to be purchased directly from a dentist or doctor (if they fail to send your credentials to the government, they can be jailed for up to two years and fined $3,000).

-Tourists that visit Singapore are allowed to bring chewing gum with them, but only maximum of two packs per person.
-Any more than that and they will be susceptible to be charged with "gum smuggling" which carries the penalty of one year in jail and $5,500 fine.
-People that are caught with leaving chewing gum remains in the public space can be charged with monetary fine, community work, or often - public beating with the bamboo stick.
+Tourists that visit Singapore can bring chewing gum with them, but only a maximum of two packs per person.
+Any more than that, they will be susceptible to being charged with "gum smuggling," which carries the penalty of one year in jail and a $5,500 fine.
+People caught leaving chewing gum remains in the public space can be charged with a monetary fine, community work, or often - public beating with a bamboo stick.

-Black market for "chewing gums" does not exist in the Singapore, and majority of population that want to enjoy them often go to neighboring countries where they are legal.
-To this day, Singaporean 16 year old kids can more easily visit prostitutes (which is legal in some parts of the country) than gain possession of a chewing gum.
+The black market for "chewing gums" does not exist in Singapore, and the majority of the population that wants to enjoy them goes to neighboring countries where they are legal.
+To this day, Singaporean 16-year-old kids can more easily visit prostitutes (legal in some parts of the country) than gain possession of chewing gum.